 Most lawsuits a business may face will name the corporate entity as the defendant.Â Think the typical auto accident, slip and fall or other bodily injury or property damage suit.

-But lawsuits which allege a wrongful act in managing the companyâ€™s affairs; including employment related suits, they will often name individual business owners, officers, directors or managers as the defendants.
+But lawsuits which allege a wrongful act in managing the companyâ€™s affairs; including employment related suits, will often name individual business owners, officers, directors or managers as the defendants, and not the entity.

 When a lawsuit names anyone acting within their capacity as an officer, director or manager as a defendant, their personal assets are at risk.Â Thatâ€™s why I call management liability protection â€“ personal net worth insurance.